 3. Keep it short and simple

 Write your survey using clear, simple words people will understand.
-People multitask when completing online or telephone customer surveys and are easily distracted, so you want to make it easy for them to follow along and answer accurately.
+People multitask when completing online or telephone surveys and are easily distracted.
+You want to make it easy for them to follow along and answer accurately.

 “Open-ended questions often give you the nuggets, the actionable things you want to work on immediately,” says Simard.
 “You may only need one or two to get that gold from customers.”

 Simard also cautions against including a question just because you are doing a survey.
 If the question isn’t strategic and the information you gather won’t be used then you shouldn’t include it.

 Surveys can be done on a regular basis, even once a week, but it is important not to survey any one customer more than once or twice a year.
 Otherwise, they get tired and possibly annoyed.

 “Research shows that if you survey the same customers too often, you start to get higher quit rates, as well as clients who ask to be removed from your survey list, and these are lost forever,” Simard says.

 Customer surveys are just one type of market research that specifically targets your existing clientele.

 Broader market research is normally done when moving into a new market or launching a new product.
 In those cases, you are surveying a sample of people from your target market, and only some of them may have done business with you before.

 This broader type of customer survey can be expensive and often requires expert help to objectively study what you need to know.